-Entry in Local Services
+3.3 Entry in Local Services as Envisioned by the Act

-Currently, the "last mile" of the telecommunications network closest to the consumer (the "local loop") remains a bottleneck controlled by a local exchange carrier ("LEC").
+Currently, the "last mile" of the telecommunications network that is closest to the consumer (the "local loop") remains a bottleneck controlled by a local exchange carrier ("LEC").
 The Telecommunications Act of 1996 boldly attempts to introduce competition in this last bottleneck, and, before competition takes hold, the Act attempts to imitate competition in the local exchange.

-To facilitate entry in the local exchange, the Act introduces two novel ways of entry besides entry through the installation of owned facilities.
-The first way allows entry in the retailing part of the telecommunications business by requiring incumbent local exchange carriers (ILECs) to sell at wholesale prices to entrants any retail service that they offer.
+To facilitate entry in the local exchange, the Act introduces two novel ways of entry besides entry through the installation of own facilities.
+The first way allows entry in the retailing part of the telecommunications business by requiring incumbent local exchange carriers ("ILECs") to sell at wholesale prices to entrants any retail service that they offer.
 Such entry is essentially limited to the retailing part of the market.

 The second and most significant novel way of entry introduced by the Act is through leasing of unbundled network elements from incumbents.
-In particular, the Act requires that ILECs unbundle their networks; and that they offer for lease to entrants network components (unbundled network elements, "UNEs") "at cost plus reasonable profit."8 Thus, the Act envisions the telecommunications network as a decentralized network of interconnected networks.
+In particular, the Act requires that ILECs (i) unbundle their networks; and (ii) that they offer for lease to entrants network components (unbundled network elements, "UNEs") "at cost plus reasonable profit."
+Thus, the Act envisions the telecommunications network as a decentralized network of interconnected networks.

-Many firms, including the large interexchange carriers AT&T and MCI, attempted to enter the market through "arbitration" agreements with ILECs under the supervision of state regulatory commissions, according to the procedure outlined by the Act.
+Many firms, including the large interexchange carriers AT&T and MCI-WorldCom attempted to enter the market through "arbitration" agreements with ILECs under the supervision of State Regulatory Commissions, according to the procedure outlined by the Act.
 The arbitration process proved to be extremely long and difficult, with continuous legal obstacles and appeals raised by the ILECs.
-To this date (February 1998), two years after the signing of the Act by President Clinton, arbitrations have been concluded in very few states, and entry in the local exchange has been minimal.
+To this date (April 1999), over three years after the signing of the Act by President Clinton, arbitrations have been concluded in few States, and entry in the local exchange has been minimal.

-Entry of RBOCs in Long -Distance Service
+3.4 Entry of RBOCs in Long Distance Service

-RBOCs (Ameritech, Bell Atlantic, BellSouth, SBC and USWest) have 89 percent of the telephone access lines nationwide.
+RBOCs (Ameritech, Bell Atlantic, BellSouth, SBC and USWest) have 89% of telephone access lines nationwide.
 Most of the remainder belongs to GTE and independent franchise holders.
-Competitive access providers (who did not hold a franchise monopoly) have less than 1 percent of residential access lines nationwide.
-In addition to providing access to long-distance companies, local exchange carriers also provide lucrative "custom local exchange services" (CLASS), such as call waiting, conference calling, and automatic number identification.
+Competitive access providers (who did not hold a franchise monopoly) have less than 1% of residential access lines nationwide.
+Besides providing access to long distance companies, local exchange carriers also provide lucrative "custom local exchange services" (CLASS), such as call waiting, conference calling, and automatic number identification.
 Basic local service provided by LECs is considered not to be particularly profitable.